 Patients are commenting on how convenient telehealth is.
 When you have patients that have to do dialysis three times a week and see a doctor, convenience is critical.
 With COVID adoption and the bill that the presidential administration passed about home dialysis in 2025, this is a much-needed push for the industry.

 Filled with insightful information, “The Driving Forces of Telehealth Adoption During COVID”, the infographic is now ready for download.
-Listen to the healthcare podcasts where we talk about all the use cases for telehealth.
+Listen to the healthcare podcast where we talk about all the use cases for telehealth.
 Subscribe to the podcast and rate us!
 Have a Knowledge Knugget idea?
 Reach out and submit today.